raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/CMOS noise margin robustness evaluation.md

    because   𝑊p/Lp=Wn/Ln.

-## now we willsee the another image in which we have inc the width of pmos and see what happen
+## 🎭now we willsee the another image in which we have inc the width of pmos and see what happen

   <img width="1801" height="1067" alt="Screenshot 2025-10-18 154508" src="https://github.com/user-attachments/assets/40574799-a07d-42b1-9969-2332ab67e783" />

-## obseravtion
+## 🔭obseravtion
 -in this we can see the NMH is  inc becuase we have doublle the width of pmos and we know pmos is reponsiable for the logic one
 - for the low logic it is still same .

-  ## now we will see another few more graph also in whcih we will do the tipple ,fouth and fifth width of the pmos and see what will happen
+  ## 💹 now we will see another few more graph also in whcih we will do the tipple ,fouth and fifth width of the pmos and see what will happen

  <img width="1864" height="1043" alt="Screenshot 2025-10-18 154525" src="https://github.com/user-attachments/assets/41029b41-6f6d-4d8c-8672-9ae3c546567e" />